 When it comes to how environmentally friendly these stoves are, the pellet stove comes out on top.
 Wood stoves emit 2-7.5 grams of smoke per hour and pellet stoves emit less than 1 gram per hour.
 Even though both fuels are not considerable hazards, pellet stoves are slightly more green.

 Safety is always very important when dealing with fire.
 But each of these stoves have different safety factors other than the fire part.
 Wood stoves give off sparks which can lead to burns.
 Also, wood stoves can accumulate creosote deposits that result in house fires.
 Another thing is that firewood has the potential to bring mold or pests into the house from outside.
 Pellet stoves burn cleaner and safer and don’t have the risk of harming you or your home.
 The flames are contained which keeps your family safe from flying embers and sparks.
 The stove will be hot to the touch though.
-When it comes to safety, pellet stoves are a much better choice than wood stoves.
+When it comes to safety, pellet stoves are a much better choice than wood stoves, but don’t put the sofa right in front of either appliance to avoid an accident.

 Since you buy your stove to keep you warm, an important thing to know is which type does that better.
 Wood stoves have an efficiency level of 70% and pellet stoves are at 83%, making pellet stoves the better choice in this category.